MOQA-Solutions/test_client/README.md

 After starting this application which is the application in question, we will have 3 files in the **logging** folder:
-- `info_logging.log' it's just an additional file to log information log events as progress reports and others.<br>
+- `info_logging.log` it's just an additional file to log information log events as progress reports and others.<br>
 - `debug_state_logging.log` which log the most required logs :
   - If there is no data during one minute
   - If new data arrives